Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the GeForce GTX 960M should be a small bit faster than the GeForce GT 340 1GB in general. (explain)
+Memory BandwidthIn theory, the GeForce GTX 960M is 18% faster than the GeForce GT 340 1GB in general, because of its greater bandwidth. (explain)

-Texel RateThe GeForce GTX 960M will be much (more or less 149%) more effective at AF than the GeForce GT 340 1GB. (explain)
+Texel RateThe GeForce GTX 960M is much (about 149%) more effective at texture filtering than the GeForce GT 340 1GB. (explain)

-Pixel RateThe GeForce GTX 960M should be much (more or less 299%) better at FSAA than the GeForce GT 340 1GB, and able to handle higher resolutions without losing too much performance. (explain)
+Pixel RateThe GeForce GTX 960M should be quite a bit (about 299%) better at AA than the GeForce GT 340 1GB, and also will be capable of handling higher resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison